smith11235/deep_import/README.md

 **Web Scraping - Aggregating an index**
 If a scraper was running, you would want to parse 1 website, and its associated data, then move onto the next website.
 You would not want to load each website record, then go back and reprocess each website.

-### Bulk Data Loading: Nested Data (Deep Import)
+### Bulk Data Loading: Nested Data (with DeepImport)

-Deep Import solves for this real world, complex structures, problem.
+DeepImport solves for this real world, complex structures, problem.

 To do so, a "shadow" index using "batch process relative" primary/foriegn keys is created.